How to Choose the Best Brewing Method for You

 Who's it ideal for?
 Technique is basic, and the only variable to consider is whether or not to stir the grounds.
 (I typically do.)
 Otherwise, French Press is accessible to anyone, and is particularly excellent for people who love their coffee with breakfast, as the French Press doubles as a serving carafe and comes in a variety of sizes.

 What's the difference?
 AeroPress is great for its versatility and creativity.
 It is an immersion brewing style (like French Press) and uses paper filters (like pour over), so the texture of an AeroPress is delicate and silky.
 The grind size tends to be finer, more powdery, approaching espresso fineness, which often means the brew time is as fast as 1 minute.
 AeroPress is the Swiss army knife of brew methods.

 Who's it ideal for?
 AeroPress is for the traveler and the broke enthusiast.
 It is adventurous by nature and is best suited to the intermediate user.
-In one interview, a Blue Bottle manager mentioned bringing his AeroPress on the airplane, making travelers on board very, very jealous (naturally).
+In one coffee talk interview, a Blue Bottle manager mentioned bringing his AeroPress on the airplane, making travelers on board very, very jealous (naturally).

 What's the difference?
 Cold brew iced coffee has become a new staple in the cafe scene.
 Traditional cold brew requires a 12–18 hour total extraction time, and is filtered with a large paper, fabric, or synthetic bag.